12 Strategies to Stick to Your Fitness Goals and Stay Motivated

 Tip #1: Get Your 7-8 Hours of Sleep Every Night

-First and foremost, motivation can be hindered by lack of sleep.
+First and foremost, motivation can be hindered by a lack of sleep.
 When you're tired, you likely won't have the energy or motivation to exercise or get to the gym.
 It ain't gunna happen!
-When you're tired, you also struggle with decision making, another key part of reaching your goals.
+When you're tired, you also struggle with decision-making, another key part of reaching your goals.

 Tip #2: Know Your “Why?”

 It’s easy to set a health and fitness goal but take time to realize the reasons why you’re interested in pursuing a particular goal in the first place.
 Know why and remember why you started.

 Choose a day each week to get moving and make a standing appointment on your calendar.
 It’s remarkable how much harder it is to bail when it’s written down in black and white.
 Are morning, afternoon or evening workouts better for you?
 That's up to you, but tip #4 might help you with that decision.

 Tip #4: Schedule Morning Workouts